 As the oil is separated from the gas in the oil separator (12), it is pumped or syphoned through an oil cooler (8 or 9), then filtered through a single (11) or dual oil filters (16) and back to the injection port (14) of the compressor (13).
-The oil cooler is a shell and tube water cooled heat exchanger (9) or a remote finned fan heat exchanger (8).
+The standard oil cooler is a shell and tube water cooled heat exchanger (9).
+The other option is to air cool oil remotely through a finned fan heat exchanger (8).